What life was like in Iran before the 1979 Islamic revolution

 "In his efforts to modernise, the Shah overreached," said International Policy Digest.
 "Younger Iranians didn't mind the hijab ban; older members of society had a much more difficult time assimilating.
 The oppression people felt led to the emergence of leaders who called for a return to traditional values and eventually led to the Revolution of 1979."

-Ayatollah Khomeini, who had been living in exile in Paris since the early 1960s, became the personification of a growing wave of opposition to the Shah’s brutal rule and lavish lifestyle.
-While discontent had been brewing for years, many date the beginning of the 1979 revolution to the January 1978 student protests in defence of Khomeini, after the government newspaper Ettela’at labelled him a “British agent” in an article entitled “Iran and Red and Black Colonization”.
+Ayatollah Khomeini, who had been living in exile in Paris since the early 1960s, became the personification of a growing wave of opposition to the Shah's brutal rule and lavish lifestyle.
+While discontent had been brewing for years, many date the beginning of the 1979 revolution to the January 1978 student protests in defence of Khomeini, after the government newspaper Ettela'at labelled him a "British agent" in an article entitled "Iran and Red and Black Colonisation".

-Despite his later reactionary turn, he was able to mobilise support from a broad coalition of different sections in Iranian society – from religious conservatives in the countryside to left-wing young radicals in the cities – and perhaps most surprising given what was to come, also a large proportion of women.
+Despite his later reactionary turn, he was able to mobilise support from a broad coalition of different sections in Iranian society – from religious conservatives in the countryside to left-wing young radicals in the cities – and perhaps most surprising, given what was to come, also a large proportion of women.

 Are there parallels between 1979 and today?

-Since the 1979 revolution swept away the Shah and ushered in an era of strict Islamic rule, “Iran has been no stranger to protests – or to their violent suppression”, said The Christian Science Monitor.
+Since the 1979 revolution swept away the shah and ushered in an era of strict Islamic rule, "Iran has been no stranger to protests – or to their violent suppression", said The Christian Science Monitor.

 David Patrikarakos, writing for Unherd, said: "In 1979, Iranians held up images of Khomeini.
 In 2022, they tear them down."